andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

 .. note::

   This article was contributed by `Daniel Levitas <https://brainlife.io/team/>`__ of the brainlife.io team at the University of Texas at Austin.
-For transparency's sake, it should be noted that the author is the lead developer of one of the BIDS conversion tools highlighted below (ezBIDS).
+For transparency's sake, it should be noted that the author is the lead developer of one of the BIDS conversion tools highlighted below (`ezBIDS`).

 What is BIDS?
 *********************************

 BIDS is an acronym that stands for the **Brain Imaging Data Structure**, a standarized format for the organization and description of neuroimaging and behavioral data.
 The result of converting data to BIDS is an organized dataset that can be easily shared and understood by other researchers.
+The rules governing the structure and description of BIDS data are stipulated by the `BIDS specification <https://bids-specification.readthedocs.io/en/stable/>__`.

 .. figure:: BIDS.png

    `Gorgolewski et al., Scientific Data 2016`

+The picture above offers a visual explanation of how the BIDS conversion works.
+On the left side is a researcher's raw (e.g. DICOM) data, stored and labelled in some idiosyncratic manner.
+On the right, is the same data, but now in BIDS.
+There are several components of this BIDS structure to understand:

+1. The `my_dataset` folder is the root-level BIDS folder, where all BIDS data is contained.
+The name of this folder is irrelevant and can be anything the researcher wishes.

+2. Data for individual subjects are stored within subject folders (e.g. `sub-01`).
+This is an `entity label <https://bids-specification.readthedocs.io/en/stable/appendices/entities.html>`__ (key-value pair) that is used in folder and file names to describe their contents.
+Note that folders and files can have multiple entities, separated by the underscore (`_`) character.

+3. Within the subject folder are sub-folders that denote the datatype of the data.
+For example, anatomical data are labelled as `anat`, functional as `func`, field maps as `fmap`, etc.

+4. The data files themselves are stored within these datatype folders, labelled with the entity convention described in point 2.
+An important point to note is the inclusion of a suffix label before the file extension.
+Within the `anat` folder, the data file suffix is `T1w`, denoting that the data is a specific kind of anatomical acquisition.

+5. File extensions denote whether we're dealing with the imaging data itself (`.nii.gz`) or corresponding metadata sidecar (`.json`).
+These sidecar files provide parameter information regarding the acquisition data.
+For example, with functional BOLD data, its sidecar would need to have a `RepetitionTime` key and value to be BIDS-compliant.

+These general aspects of BIDS are necessary in order to properly convert raw imaging data to BIDS.

 Benefits of BIDS
 *********************************